Stations of the Cross

 Station 1: Jesus is condemned to death.

-Junior High: Pontius Pilate answers the call of the people and condemns Jesus to die by crucifying him on the cross.
+Leader: Pontius Pilate answers the call of the people and condemns Jesus to die by crucifying him on the cross.

 Hymn: Were You There, Verse 1

 Leader: The cross is placed on the shoulders of Jesus, and he is forced to carry it through the streets of Jerusalem